bparanj/crystal/computer/electronics/zettel/capacitor.md

 5. **What are common applications of capacitors?**
    - **Question**: What are some common uses for capacitors in electronic circuits?
-   - **Atomic Idea**: Capacitors are used in a wide range of applications, including energy storage, signal filtering, and timing circuits.
+   - **Atomic Idea**: Capacitors are used in a wide range of applications,  energy storage, signal filtering, and timing circuits.
 They stabilize power supply voltages, remove noise from signals, and create delays in electronic circuits.
    - **Analogy**: In a circuit, a capacitor can act like a sponge that absorbs and releases charge, smoothing out fluctuations in the voltage or providing a brief power backup.
    - **Example**: In a power supply circuit, capacitors are used to smooth out the ripple voltage from a rectifier, providing a steady DC output.